xuanxoo/mean-users-app/README.md

 ## About Project

-This is a simple web application with the funcionallities of user registration, login page and a profile page.
+This is a simple web application developed with MEAN stack with the funcionallities of user registration, login page and a profile.
 Developed with Angular 10.0.5 for the frontend, ExpressJs as a rest api and using Mongo as database.

 Also, developed using Auth guard with tokenized services, http interceptors and services wich are secured using JWT.